andraugust/andraugust.github.io/notebook/airbus.md

 The objective function used by Kaggle is somewhat convoluted.
 For each image, an intersection-over-union is computed between any predictions and ground-truths that might exist.
 The IoU is then thresholded over a set of values to determine if the prediction will be a TP.
 Then, f2 score is calculated and averaged for each threshold.
 Then, that average f2 score is averaged over all images, and that's your prediction score.
 Note that bounding-boxes aren't used as predictions, but instead run-length encoded masks, so really they can look like anything.
 It isn't entirely clear if a single mask can be TP for multiple ships, or how predictions are assigned to ground-truths when there are multiple predictions and ground-truths per image, but more info on scoring is [here](https://www.kaggle.com/c/airbus-ship-detection#evaluation).

-To get a sense of where to threshold the Unet predictions, let's loop over several thresholds and look at the IoU averaged over the validation set (with error bars of 1 std dev on each side):
+To get a sense of where to threshold Unet predictions, let's loop over thresholds and look at average IoUs on the validation set (with error bars of 1 std dev on each side):
 <br />
 <center><a href="../airbus/iou_v_thresh.png"><img src="../airbus/iou_v_thresh.png"></a></center>
 <br />
-Looks like 0.4 is a good threshold value
+We'll use 0.4 as a threshold.

 ### Testing